“A great man is always willing to be little.”

 What you fail to see is they are just the same size as you.
 Small, as we all are, and each filled with the presence of the infinite.

 In healing practice I’ve noticed more and more the ego at play, especially as natural forms of medicine and holistic living gain more attention and respect.
 Unfortunately it means that it’s also swept into the arms and influence of Western culture, consumerism, and paradigms of thought… Western ideologies on who the ‘healer’ is, and what ‘medicine’ is seems to take over.
 We hold the local traditional healers in our hands and try to make them ‘big’ so they will be noticed and respected.
-We don’t see the damage that can be done when we try to make small into big, or take what has been invisible and make it seen by as many as possible.
+We don’t see at times the damage that can be done when we try to make small into big, or take what has been invisible and make it seen by as many as possible.
 Often some of the magic, spirit, and integrity is lost along the way… as well as invisible things that have no name.
 Sometimes what is hidden needs to be brought into the light, but it’s important for us to understand that many things are lost on the journey from small to big.

 Medicine comes to us in an infinite number of forms.
 Healers come to us in an infinite number of forms, not just in the form you would recognize, and often not very big.
 Sometimes in the forms of those who challenge us or make us uncomfortable.
-Sometimes in the one you barely noticed in the room… In an ant, or a shadow, or something you overlooked because you were busy trying to find something big.
+Sometimes in the one you barely noticed in the room… In an ant, or a shadow, or something you overlooked because you were busy trying to find something else.

 “Humility does not mean you think less of yourself.
 It means you think of yourself less.” – Ken Blanchard

 To most of us in this culture, small is misunderstood.
-We have experienced it only as the state of not being big, not being enough, and not being free take up space (often due to others trying to be big).
+We have experienced it only as the state of not being big, not being enough, and not being able to take up space (often due to others trying to be big).
 Instead of thinking of small as the absence of bigness, I began to invite the true nature of small into my consciousness.

 I started observing within myself this presence of small and big.
 I spent time with the energy of big in my own consciousness and ego.
 I spent time with the presence of small, trying to set aside judgment about either, open to just observing how I am affected by them.
 Small seemed to silence my ego and nervous system, make it feel comfortable, content, loving, and gentle.
 It has simple needs that are easily fulfilled and enjoys silence.
 It does not seem to worry.
 Big I noticed in contrast, seemed to rile up my ego and make it feel excited, frantic, uncomfortable, loud, charged, needy, and harmful.